Episiotomy in Singapore

 If this is your first childbirth, to soften the vaginal tissues for delivery, you may want to do a perineal massage.
 Perineal massage involves massaging the area between the vaginal opening and anus in the last weeks of pregnancy.
 Although there are no guarantees, stretching the tissues may reduce vaginal trauma during delivery.

-Wear lose clothings so the wound can heal.
+- Wear loose clothings so the wound can heal.

-Begin doing pelvic floor excercises as this will improve blood flow to the area.
+- Begin doing pelvic floor exercises as this will improve blood flow to the area.

 - You can take the sting out of urination by squatting rather than sitting to use the toilet.
 Pouring warm water over your vulva as you’re urinating, might also alleviate some of the pain.